About Slipstream

 TBRe — Team Bath Racing Electric

-One of the strongest differentiators in any automotive application is Formula Student — if it's framed correctly.
+One of the strongest differentiators in any automotive application is Formula Student, if it is framed correctly.
 Most students list it as a line on a CV without explaining what they actually did or why it matters to an engineering employer.

-During time with Team Bath Racing Electric, technical work spanned powertrain and driver environment systems.
-What that experience taught — beyond the engineering — is how to describe project ownership, cross-functional collaboration, and decision-making under real constraints to a recruiter who may know nothing about Formula Student.
+With Team Bath Racing Electric, technical work covered the Powertrain and Driver Environment systems, alongside leading the team as Programme Manager, responsible for coordinating across departments, managing timelines and driving the car to competition readiness.
+What that experience taught, beyond the engineering, is how to describe project ownership, cross-functional collaboration and decision-making under real constraints to a recruiter who may know nothing about Formula Student.

-The Resource Pack includes specific guidance on how to translate Formula Student roles, subsystems, and outcomes into language that lands with automotive and motorsport hiring teams.
+The Resource Pack includes specific guidance on how to translate Formula Student roles, subsystem responsibilities and project outcomes into language that lands with automotive and motorsport hiring teams, so your experience reads as engineering credibility, not just extracurricular activity.

 Ready to get started?